Mieming was a nice landing spot. BioHotel Schweitzer seemed appealing from the outside. First encounter with hotel staff was however, a bit confusing.

 Jaufenpass & Timmelsjoch

 July 2016 I rode into Italy across Timmelsjoch (post here), from north to south.
 The idea now was to ride the other way.
 It might sound strange to those who don’t fancy riding, or road adventures for that matter, but if you’ve not done both directions you’ve not really completed the task.

 Continuing along road 182 I passed Brenner and into Italy and Sterzing (Vipiteno).
 This is where one takes off and begins the ascent up to Jaufenpass.

 The weathergods remained in good mood, just scattered clouds that helped keeping an otherwise pretty high temperature down a notch or two.
 Weather can change quickly in the Alps, but on July first it didn’t.
 At Berggasthof Jaufenhaus, which sits approximately 5 kilometers from Jaufenpass I stopped for lunch.

 From the Jaufenpass I turned on my action camera and filmed a good stretch down on the other side.
-That movie is still on the bench, will demand quite a bit of editing so I’ll post it later.
+Not exactly a cinematic sequence par excellence, but well.. you get the drift?

 Not surprising there were lots of bikers riding across, and a few with something else… like old Vespas

 One thing that, sadly, is quite common to see, is dangerous and reckless riding.
 Overtaking cars under highly questionable conditions, not only putting themselves at risk, but others too.

 Further down I was reminded how it might end.
 Total traffic jam, a wrecked motorcycle and car.
 Fortunately the rider seemed ok and was standing upright by an ambulance.